Search

 • Start a cut with the infeed table (front shoe) resting firmly on the stock and with the cutter head slightly behind the edge of the stock.

-• Use two hands to operate a planer - one hand on the trigger switch and the other on a front handle.
+• Use two hands to operate the planer: one hand on the trigger switch and the other on the front handle.

 • Do not put your finger or any object in a deflector to clean out chips while a planer is running.

-• Disconnect the power supply when stopping to dump out chips.
+• Always disconnect the power supply when stopping to dump out chips, or to inspect the bottom of the planer.

 • Stand on the side of the planer near the controls.
-Never stand behind stock when being fed into the planer.
+Never stand behind the stock when it is being fed into the planer.

-• Keep all cords clear of cutting area.
+• Keep all cords and clothing clear of the cutting area.

 Refer to Powered Hand Tools - Basic Safety for Electric Tools for general safety tips.